Overview

 What It Does

 General UI Kit is a tag-based UI framework for Roblox.
-UI behaviour is declared through CollectionService tags and Instance Attributes — no hardcoded paths, no script modifications needed to add new panels or buttons.
+UI behaviour is declared through CollectionService tags and Instance Attributes, with no hardcoded paths or script modifications needed to add new panels or buttons.

 It provides: